draialexis/AD_MongoDB/README.md

 <details><summary>🏫 If you are the corrector</summary>

-To be able to use this app, update `application.properties` with the provided database secrets.
+To be able to use this app, please update `application.properties` with the provided database secrets.

 If none were provided, that was a mistake.
 Sorry.
 Please request them to the owner of this repo.